 When you read this recipe, your first thought may be that it's too simple - you'll need very little prep time.
 You might expect the recipe to begin with a large onion and other aromatics and spices like oregano and cumin.
 Instead this recipe depends on great quality chorizo sausage, smoked paprika, and chili powder - simple ingredients that come together to make a knock-out chili!

 A lot of chili recipes are too tangy for me, more about the tomatoes than the other ingredients.
 This is the opposite.
-There are tomatoes, but the chorizo, beans and corn are the stand-out flavors.
+There are tomatoes, but instead of using diced tomatoes (which can have calcium chloride to help them hold their shape, but can also make them tough), tomato sauce or tomato paste, these are crushed and fire roasted, adding a sultry smokiness instead of tang.
+Mexican chorizo, creamy beans and sweet corn are the stand-out flavors.

-When you make this, I recommend cooking your own pinto beans in lieu of canned beans.
-The texture and flavor of home-cooked beans is far superior to canned, they’re simple to make (I make them in a slow cooker using the salt soak method), and they freeze beautifully.
+I also recommend cooking your own pinto beans in lieu of canned beans (you can also use kidney beans or black beans if you prefer).
+The texture and flavor of home-cooked beans is far superior to canned and they’re simple to make.
+(I make them in a slow cooker using the salt soak method as I do in my Slow Cooker Pinto Beans, Tuscan White Bean Soup, White Chicken Chili, and White Bean Turkey Chili - and they freeze beautifully.)

-- 2 15-ounce cans diced tomatoes with juice
+- 2 15-ounce cans crushed tomatoes ideally fire roasted

 - 2 teaspoons chili powder